thegooddocsproject/templates/quickstarts/about-quickstarts.md

 * What can this software/application do?
 Purpose of this quickstart
 * Where can I find the product.
 It can point to a web address or a download link.
-* How to get any required access keys or authentication credentials?
+* How can I get any required access keys or authentication credentials?
 * How can I install/setup this software?
-* How to configure the product?
+* How can I configure the product?
 For a developer-focused product, this usually involves creating a hello world application.
 For an end-user product, this may mean setting up a corporate or user profile and choosing other preferences.
 * How can I get started with the product?
 This is often a walkthrough of a simple but common use case, that helps the user learn the patterns of the product
-* What other options (advanced features) are available for the user to explore in the product?
+* What other options (advanced features) are available to explore more in the product?
-* What should the user do if something does not work (Link to troubleshooting guide or any support email ID)
+* What should I do if something does not work?
+(Link to troubleshooting guide or any support email ID)

 A Quickstart guide is often confused with a Getting Started guide.
 Though both these documents help the users get acquainted with the product